yasuohasegawa/Model2VoxelConverter/README.md

 **Features:**
 - Converts a Voxel model into a single GameObject with a MeshRenderer.
 - Currently supports export to .ply format only.
 - Adjustable Voxel grid size.
-Note that the generation time varies based on the grid size; extensive testing has been conducted with grid sizes ranging from 8 to 60.
+<br>Note that the generation time varies based on the grid size; extensive testing has been conducted with grid sizes ranging from 8 to 60.

 Example usage: `_voxel.GenerateVoxel(8 to 60, _targetObj);`